wjassim/WARP-Q/README.md

 - Deep neural networks with a sequential stack of three dense layers
 - Random-forest-based regressor

+To use any of these models, we need to provide its location to the code using --mapping_model argument.
 Each model was trained using different databases to test its performance under different signal distortions and background effects.
 The following table provides details about each model with the employed databases.

 | Database | Purpose | File name of model 1| File name of model 2 |